 Plant-strong diets and children: a healthy diet for life

 The benefits of vegan diets can be enjoyed at any age, as verified by our partners the British Dietetic Association.
 Whether you’re planning to have or adopt a baby, are pregnant, breastfeeding, or feeding growing infants and older children - there is a healthy plant based diet for you.
-Try Cooking Vegan by dietitian Vesanto Melina and chef Joseph Forest for fully nutritionally analysed recipes for all ages, while our guide to a vegan pregnancy (p 4-9) and this guide for eating well for vegan infants under 5 are useful resources compiled by registered dietitians.
+Try Cooking Vegan by dietitian Vesanto Melina and chef Joseph Forest for fully nutritionally analysed recipes for all ages, while this guide for eating well for vegan infants under 5 is a useful resource compiled by registered dietitians.

 It's never too early to think about good nutrition